 Hands down, it’s this one.
 I reviewed the PBS Ken Burns documentary just in case you’re interested and haven’t seen it.
 Mukherjee’s second book, The Gene, was excellent as well, but a bit (okay, a lot) too detailed for me.
 Took me FOREVER to get through it.
 But I’m a slow reader these days.

-You might want to read my review of The Gene: An Intimate History.
+Read my review of The Gene: An Intimate History here.

 2. Favorite cancer memoir – The Mercy Papers: A Memoir of Three Weeks by Robin Romm